 - 2 medium garlic cloves (minced)

 - 3/4 cup cashews

 - 1/2 cup aquafaba (the liquid from a can of chickpeas)

 - 1 medium garlic clove

 - 1/2 tsp salt

-- Wet your hands with some water and form about 15 fritters.
+Wet your hands with some water and form about 15 fritters.
 I used about 3 tbsp of batter per fritter.
 Wet your hands as needed if you find the batter is sticking to your hands.
-Place them on a parchment lined baking tray.
+Place them on the baking tray.

 Bake the fritters on the bottom rack of your oven for 15 minutes.
 Flip them, then bake for another 10 minutes.

 While the fritters are baking, you can make the garlic aioli.
 Blend all of the aioli ingredients in a blender until smooth.
 Taste and adjust seasonings if necessary.
 If you like a lot of garlic flavour, you can add another clove.